purton-tech/barricade/README.md

 ## Features

-* Only requires you to add a users table to your application.
+* A "No Code" solution.
+Zero integration.
+* You can replace your existing auth solution and you get to remove code from your app.
+* Data in your region in your database and under your control.
-* Small high performance docker container.
+* Small high performance Docker container built with Rust.
-* No code to write just configure with environment variables.
+* Configure with environment variables.
 * Works well as a Kubernetes side car.
-* Secure Password reset.
+* Works with envoy proxy as an auth module.
+* Encrypted Mode - Generates ECDH and ECDSA keys client side.
+Uses a similar technique to Bitwarden but upgraded.
+* Generates secure HTTP only cookies encrypted with GCM and additional data.
+* Can replace rails devise or other popular open source auth libraries.
+* TODO - WebAuthn for 2FA
-* TODO - U2F
+* TODO - Allow user to see sessions and logout devices.

+## Contor defends against the following attacks

+* Account enumeration
+* Password stuffing
+* Password Brute forcing
+* Session Hijacking
+* Data breach password brute forcing.

 ## Try it out